bibekjoshi54/python-starter-kit/README.md

 ### Containers

-I have added a docker file, which performs a multistage build for the project.
-The docker image would not have development and test dependencies installed, and the final image would have only installed production dependencies.
+The project comes with Dockerfile which performs the multistage build The docker image would not have development and test dependencies installed, and the final image would have only installed production dependencies.

 To test inside the container you can use the docker compose.